hmzh-khn/node-thebluealliance/README.md

 ##### aliased as tba.getSingleMatch

 `Single Match Request` on TBA API docs
-Gets information from 1 match at an event using a match key
+Gets information from 1 match at an event using a match key (see Match Model - key on TBA API docs)

 ## Example Code